 - For all your tech troubles, book and appointment with our friendly reference librarians.
 Call 336.846.2041 x227

 - Special Computer Classes will meet at 10:00 a.m. on Thursdays.
-Topics this month are: Using the Internet on January 11, Office Hours (Ask us Anything!) on February 1 and February 15, Scanning and Printing on February 8, Facebook & Instagram on February 22.
+Topics this month are: Office Hours (Ask us Anything!) on February 1 and February 15, Scanning and Printing on February 8, Facebook & Instagram on February 22.

 - Yoga Club meets in the library’s downstairs meeting room at 5:30 p.m. on Mondays.

-- Read & Craft “travels” to France in January with Très Chic – Easy Knitting Projects for the European Fashionista from 10:00 a.m. – 12:00 p.m. on February 17 to learn plaid crocheting and knit highland accessories.
-Choose a book or movie set in France to discuss at this “book and hook” get together.
-All ages and skill levels are invited to join the group!
+- Read & Craft “travels” to Scotland in February from 10:00 a.m. – 12:00 p.m. on February 17 to learn plaid crocheting and knit highland accessories.
+Choose a book or movie set in Scotland to discuss at this “book and hook” get together.
+All ages and skill levels and invited to join the group!

 - Mountain Music Slow Jam will meet from 3:00 – 5:00 p.m. on February 3 and 17 in the downstairs meeting room.
 Get together with other musicians and jam.
 Songs are explained as to timing, breaks, etc… and played in slow time.
 Designed for beginners, all skill levels are welcome.

 - The Community Drum Circle meets at 5:30 p.m. on February 13 and 27.
 Join the celebration of drums, while exploring the soul and spirit of music!

 - Karen Gross, certified laugh yoga instructor will be leading a Laugher Yoga session at 11:00 a.m. on February 2.
 All are welcome to come and participate in this fun activity and learn about the health benefits of hearty laughter.

 - Relieve stress with Classical Music and Coloring for Calmness at 11:00 a.m. on February 7 and 21.